 - Students may have up to 4 (FOUR) sessions per paper.

-- Students who are more than 10 minutes late to an appointment will be marked as “student no-show.”
-Once a student has accumulated two no-shows (or cancellations) the student will have to speak with the Assistant Director to schedule future appointments.
+- Students who are more than 10 minutes late to an appointment will be marked as “missed.”
+Once a student has accumulated three missed appointments (or cancellations), they lose their tutoring privileges for the remainder of the semester.
+To cancel an appointment, students must call or stop by the center no later than 2 hours prior to the scheduled appointment or the appointment will be marked as missed.
+In order to make future appointments, students will have to speak with an Administrative Specialist, the Writing Studio Coordinator, or the Assistant Director to schedule future appointments

 - Students may only be seen ONCE per day per course.

-- Students may not schedule back-to-back appointments for a paper.
+- Students may not schedule back-to-back appointments for a paper, unless granted permission.

 - Appointment sessions last 50 minutes.